kubiskap/Karloss/README.md

 python C:\\PATH\\TO\\SCRIPT\\ROOT\\gui.py
 ```

 In the first window, you will be prompted to select the `config.json` file and the pcap file.
 After clicking `Accept Config`, a window with a text box will pop up.
 In this textbox, all of the output of CLI is provided.

 Click the `Analyse` button to start analysis.

-After completion, you can click the `Export Results` button and select the output directory.
+After analysis completion, you can either click the `Export Results` button and select the output directory.
+Or you can `Plot Map`, which will prompt you which messages configured you can plot and whether you want to group markers or not, and to select the output file.